Belligerently/Nightly/README.md

 - Commands are registered automatically per guild on startup and when the bot joins a new guild.
 - Make sure the bot has permissions and intents (Guild Members intent) enabled in the portal.

+## Guilds
+The bot registers slash commands per guild on startup and when it joins new guilds.

+Avoid duplicates:
+- Don’t deploy global slash commands if you use per-guild registration.
+- If you previously used scripts/deploy-commands.js without GUILD_ID (global), duplicates can appear.
+On startup the bot now clears any global commands automatically.

 ## Permissions
 - Use `/setconfig adminrole` to set an admin role.
 Users with that role (or server Admin permission) can run admin-only commands.